al3xandr3/al3xandr3.github.io/_posts/2014-04-08-data-analysis-techniques.md

 ## Data Quality: hypothesis testing

-### I want to
-Make sure the results i got are statistically significant (and not due to chance).
+### I want to, Make sure the results i got are statistically significant (and not due to chance).

 ### Test of Proportion